InfinityQuestStudio/questplay-sdk-public/README.md

 # QuestPlay SDK

 ## Description
 QuestPlay SDK is a lightweight JavaScript SDK designed to seamlessly embed and manage game experiences in your web application.
-It handles game initialization, secure token generation, iframe embedding, and event handling, making it easier to integrate your games into any website or platform.
+It handles game initialization, secure token generation, iframe embedding, and event handling, making it easier to integrate our games into any website or platform.

 ## Features